awsdocs/amazon-ecr-user-guide/doc_source/pull-through-cache.md

 ## Working with pull through cache images<a name="pull-through-cache-working"></a>

 After a pull through cache rule is created for an external public registry, simply pull the remote images using your Amazon ECR repository URI and the images are cached locally\.
-The following table shows the formats for the three supported public registries\.
+The following are the formats for the supported public registries\.
+If you receive an error pulling an upstream image using a pull through cache rule, see [Errors when pulling using a pull through cache rule](common-errors-docker.md#error-pullthroughcache) for the most common errors and how to resolve them\.

 **Note**
-The following examples use the default Amazon ECR repository namespace values that the AWSManagement Console uses\.
+The following examples use the default Amazon ECR repository namespace values that the AWS Management Console uses\.
 Ensure that you use the Amazon ECR private repository URI that you've configured\.

 ### Amazon ECR Public<a name="pull-through-cache-working-ecrpublic"></a>